-Key to providing appropriate skills training is to ensure that new entrants to these industries receive state of the art competence and knowledge training that meets both current and future needs.
-Metal Processing Apprenticeships at levels 2 & 3 will ensure that 16 to 25 yr olds are given the appropriate skills necessary to contribute to this important industry.
+The key to providing appropriate skills training is to ensure that new entrants to these industries receive state of the art competence and knowledge training that meets both current and future needs.
+Metal Processing Apprenticeships at levels 2 & 3 will ensure that 16 to 25 yr olds and post 25yr olds are given the appropriate skills necessary to contribute to this important industry.